pypa/packaging.python.org/source/tutorial.rst

 Below are the most common use cases:

-Install `SomePackage` and it's dependencies from :term:`PyPI <Python Package Index (PyPI)>` using :ref:`pip:Requirement Specifiers`
+Install `SomePackage` and its dependencies from :term:`PyPI <Python Package Index (PyPI)>` using :ref:`pip:Requirement Specifiers`

 ::